Directed by Matt Lenz, the production will officially open at the New Jersey Nov. 19; performances will continue through Dec. 12.

 The design team comprises scenic designer R. Michael Miller, costume designer Michael McDonald, lighting designer Phillip Rosenberg, sound designer Walter Trarback and projection designer Michael Clarke.

+[title of show], according to the George Street Playhouse, is a "musical comedy for anyone who has followed a dream.
+When two struggling writers, Jeff and Hunter, make a commitment to write something new in three weeks, they quickly find that writing a comedy about the process of writing is more interesting than anything else they could write.
+A show about four friends taking risks, creating art, killing Vampires (the dream-destroying kind, not the Dracula kind) — and how relationships change when life happens."
 The musical that, according to a fan-favorite song in the show, would rather be nine people's favorite thing than 100 people's ninth favorite thing, played its final performance at the Lyceum Theatre Oct.
 12, 2008.
 Following runs at the New York Musical Theatre Festival in 2004 and the Vineyard Theatre in 2006, the entire original cast — including co-creators Jeff Bowen (score) and Hunter Bell (book) as well as co-stars Susan Blackwell and Heidi Blickenstaff — made the leap to the Broadway stage.
 A Chorus Line's Michael Berresse, who helmed the acclaimed Off-Broadway run, also directed the Broadway version, which featured musical director-arranger Larry Pressgrove onstage playing the electric keyboard.
 The musical was nominated for a Tony Award for Best Book of a Musical (Bell).

 For tickets visit www.GSPonline.org.
 George Street Playhouse is located at 9 Livingston Avenue in New Brunswick, NJ.